kyma-project/community/guidelines/technical-guidelines/03-custom-resource-definitions.md

 When creating file names, use the **names:singular** format, for example `crontab.crd.yaml`.

-> **NOTE:** To learn more about the CRD content, see the [Naming](#custom-resource-definition-custom-resource-definition-naming) section.
+> **NOTE:** To learn more about the CRD standards, see the [Naming](#custom-resource-definition-custom-resource-definition-naming) section.

-Include other names or terms in the file names to differentiate them from other CRDs, for example `crontab-v1.crd.yaml`.
+Include additional names or terms in the file names to differentiate them from other CRDs, for example `crontab-v1.crd.yaml`.
 In the file name, do not include words which appear in the file path.
 For example, `/resources/cluster-essentials/templates/resources-crontab.crd.yaml` is not compliant because the word "resources" appears both in the file name and the path.

 To differentiate CRDs from other types of Kubernetes resource files, end the file names with the `.crd.yaml` suffix and include the CRD name or any subset of it.
-If a file name consists of several words, separate them with hyphens, and do not use capital letters.
+If a file name consists of several words, separate them with hyphens, and use only lowercase letters.

-You might encounter a problem when attempting to use a CRD in the Helm chart because it is not yet available in the Kubernetes cluster.

 ## CRD ConfigMap